Google Analytics Dashboard in Power BI

 The purpose of my website is to share knowledge and also to provide information for possible customers.
 My business is located in the Netherlands and I translated my page into Dutch to make it more accessible.
 To see if I get more users from the Netherlands I added a map giving insights into the user distribution.

-Also, to be honest, I think it is, in the long term, really awesome to see how this develops as my business develops!
+Also, I think it is, really awesome to see how this develops as my business develops!

 As mentioned before, the connector for Google Analytics is available in Power BI.
-Knowing which decisions and actions you want to take is important for creating a Power BI dashboard that adds value.
+Knowing which decisions and actions you want to take is important for creating a Google Analytics dashboard in Power BI.